BeeswaxIO/beeswax-api/beeswax/tools/bid_model_validator/README.txt

-This tool validates the format of model manifest and predictions files.
+This tool is provided by Beeswax under the Apache 2 license as-is for the benefit of our customers and partners.

+It validates the format of model manifest and predictions files.
 Any detected errors are printed to the console.

 Installation: